franziskawich/guess-my-number-game/README.md

 I have learned that it is always good to use a label for an input.

-It was a bit difficult to arrange the elements at the same height in this two-column layout.
+It was a bit difficult to arrange the elements at the same height in the two-column layout.
 I achieved my goal, but there is probably a more elegant solution.

+I relearned the order of pseudo-classes for anchors: a:link, a:visited, a:hover and then a:active.

 ### Useful resources

 - [MDN: <input>-attribute autofocus](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input#attr-autofocus) - Useful explanation for the use of the autofocus attribute.
 - [CSS-Tricks: HTML Inputs and Labels: A Love Story](https://css-tricks.com/html-inputs-and-labels-a-love-story/) - Useful article that helped me decide whether or not to use a `<label>` for my `<input>` element.
+- [w3schools](https://www.w3schools.com/css/css_pseudo_classes.asp) - Useful to remember the order of pseudo-classes for an anchor.

 ## Author